andrejbauer/ucbenik-logika-in-mnozice/predavanja-2017/05-druzine-mnozic.md

    ∃¹ x ∈ A . p(x)

-in to je okrajšava za:
+in to je okrajšava za:œ

    (∃ x ∈ A . p(x)) ∧ (∀ y z ∈ A . p(y) ∧ p(z) ⇒ y = z)